 This former Victorian bank has been transformed into a discreet, boutique-style hotel, less than a mile from Tower Bridge and The Shard.
 The hotel exudes grandeur in a thoroughly modern way amid the bustle of the Square Mile, crowned by an elegant stained-glass dome - an unexpected find in the City's heart.
-Inside this haven, you can dine at Caviar house at Threadneedles
+Inside his haven, you can dine at Threadneedles Restaurant and enjoy afternoon tea in the iconic dome lounge.

 Threadneedles Hotel was formerly head offices of the London, City and Midland Bank headquarters from the 1880s.
 The original building, designed by W & A Moseley was built in 1856 and was transformed into Threadneedles Hotel in 2002, and sensitively adapted into a striking lobby, bar and restaurant on the ground floor and a hotel with 74 bedrooms.
 The 130,000 sq. ft. listed building is just minutes away from the Bank of England and the Royal Exchange; it is the City's oldest surviving premises for a joint-stock bank.